TheHike/quarentena.club/README.md

 Developed using PHP, Javascript, all the while resorting to API use.

-Quarentena.club is a free stress test serviçe made available online.
+Quarentena.club is a free stress test service made available online.